What Is WOVR in QLD? Written-Off Selling Rules & How to Do a WOVI Check

 Thinking of Buying or Selling a WOVR Car in Queensland?

-If you’ve come across a WOVR vehicle—or are trying to sell one—it’s important to know exactly what that means.
-In this guide, I’ll explain what WOVR is, how the inspection process works, and what to expect if you're buying or selling a car that’s been written off.
+In this guide, We’ll explain what WOVR is, how the inspection process works, what to expect if you're buying or selling a car written-off car and how to do a WOVI check.

 There are two main types:

-- Statutory Write-Off: Cannot be registered again, ever.
+Cannot be registered again, ever.

 What Is a WOVI Inspection?